theonejj/ansible-zfs_on_root/README.md

 #### UEFI or Legacy BIOS

-Select if UEFI or Legacy BIOS is needed:
+Select if UEFI or Legacy BIOS is needed.
+When available UEFI will be used, if not available it will automatically fallback to BIOS.
+If you never want to use UEFI then set this to false.

 ```yaml
 ###############################################################################